 The doctoral program has a flexible structure.
 It is designed to provide both a broad interdisciplinary core of knowledge about communication and information theory and research, and individualized programs of study developed by students in consultation with their Academic Advisors and Program Planning Committees.
 Students should begin developing their programs of study during their first semester and have them approved by the time they have completed 15 semester hours.
 Students are expected to become engaged in a variety of research projects before they begin dissertation work.

-12 credit hours of electives are selected with the approval of the student's Academic Advisor and Program Planning Committee to support the student's research interests.
+12 credit hours of electives are selected with the approval of the student's Academic Advisor and Doctoral Studies Committee to support the student's research interests.